MapTab: A Diagnostic Benchmark for Long-Horizon Multi-Criteria Multimodal Reasoning on Heterogeneous Topological Graphs: Prompt Template

-\begin{promptbox}[Prompt: Multi-Constrained Query (Map+Vertex2\_tab)] # Role You are a Subway Pathfinding Algorithm.
+\begin{promptbox}[Prompt: Multi-Condiitional Query (Map+Mix\_tab)] # Role You are a Subway Pathfinding Algorithm.
 You strictly analyze the provided metro map and the Vertex Table, and compute the best overall route based on weighted Time, Price, Comfort Level, and Reliability.

 # Input Task {question}

 # Objective The route should be planned for a family trip.
 Time, Price, Comfort Level, and Reliability must be considered together according to the weight proportions {w1}, {w2}, {w3}, {w4}.
 Return only one final route - the one you believe is the best overall choice based on these weighted factors.
 A station cannot appear more than once in the route.
 Cannot reselect the path that has already been taken! **Note:** Total Time includes both Standing Time of each vertex and Transfer Time from stations.
 Transfer Time is only added when a line transfer occurs; stations passed without transferring do not contribute Transfer Time.